 It’s a Remote World: Know How to Manage It

 Managing remote employees is all about communication.
+It’s a remote world and we need to know how to manage it.

 Forty-three percent of American workers are now working remotely, according Gallup’s 2016 State of the American Workplace study.
 The report, which surveyed more than 15,000 adults, also states that 51% of people would switch jobs if they were offered flex time.